 - 1. Go to Settings. - 2.
-Click the lock icon in the upper right corner. - 3.
-In the Password box, type a password.
-Ensure you remember the password.
-You will need to use it to unlock the configuration. - 4.
-In the Re-enter Password box, retype the password. - 5.
+By default, FortiClient initially displays the Unlock Settings icon on the bottom left.
+Click the Unlock Settings icon. - 3.
+Click the lock icon in the upper right corner.

+- 4. In the Password box, type a password. - Ensure you remember the password.
+You will need to use it to unlock the configuration. - 5.
+In the Re-enter Password box, retype the password. - 6.
 Click Lock.